cognitedata/cognite-sdk-js/samples/react/react-auth-wrapper/README.md

 The next sections will cover exactly what was done in the current example.
 It will also be based in authentication using Azure AD, which is the cognite's standard, tough you can you any OIDC based identity provider.

+## Prerequisite

+Make sure you have read the [prerequisite-guide](../../README.md#prerequisites) before continuing.
+You may also need to create a SPA app registration in Azure Active Directory for the necessary environment variables.

 ## Installation

-Before moving on, you'll need to install the react auth-wrapper as the examble bellow:
+Before moving on, you'll need to install the react auth-wrapper as the example below:

 Using [npm](https://npmjs.org/)